tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 programming, often being used for referencing "paths" to files.
 The term "path" describes the location of a file relative to the location of another file or directory within a system.

+There are dozens of helpful plugins available to us which satisfy a variety of programming related needs.
+A short list of tasks that they may assist with are intellisense, debugging, formatting, and much more.
+In VS Code the leftmost side of the screen has a "primary sidebar" which has a series of icons along the top.
+At the time of this writing, there are a series of icons at the top right of VS Code's display that enable us to toggle different sidebars, layouts, and access "manage" (which is the cogwheel icon).
+If there is any difficulty locating or accessing any of the features within VS Code, adjusting and looking through "Keyboard Shortcuts" within "manage" may be very helpful.

-There are several helpful plugins that satisfy many programming related needs, such as intellisense, debugging, formatting, and much more.
-In VS Code you will see will see on the leftmost side of the screen a series of icons.
-Each of these will open a side panel when clicked on, and the one we will be looking for at the moment will be the extensions option.
-For now this looks like four tiles with the top right tile appearing that it will join the others to complete a square shape.
-If you are unsure which this is, hovering over each of the icons should display the name of the icon next to it, so ours should say "Extensions".
-When this is opened you will see a search bar at the top where you can type in the names of the extensions you would like to download.
+Within the primary sidebar, each icon along the top will open a different view when clicked on.
+The one we are currently looking for is the "Extensions" option.
+Currently, this icon appears as four tiles with the top right tile separate from the others, otherwise creating a square.
+If there is any uncertainty about which icon this is, hovering over each of them should display the name of the icon, so in this case it should say "Extensions".
+When this is clicked upon, we will see a search bar at the top where we can type in the names of the extensions we would wish to download.

 > **Windows Users:** An additional plugin you will need to install is the WSL plugin so that you can
 > access your WSL files with VS Code.
 When you search for this you should it is created by Microsoft